Multipartite Entanglement in Stabilizer Tensor Networks

 \ssection{Method: The GHZ spin model} We now sketch the proof of \cref{thm:main}.
-Previous works such as~\cite{smith2006typical} have calculated the GHZ content of multiqubit stabilizer states by using the algebraic formula from~\cite{bravyi2006ghz} in terms of dimensions of co-local stabilizer subgroups.
+Previous works such as~\cite{smith2006typical} have calculated the GHZ content of multiqubit stabilizer states by using the algebraic formula from \cite{bravyi2006ghz} in terms of dimensions of co-local stabilizer subgroups.
 Here, we proceed differently.
-The idea is to use that the partial transpose $\rho_{AB}^{T_B}$ of the reduced state, which is sensitive to bipartite entanglement.
+The idea is to use the partial transpose $\rho_{AB}^{T_B}$ of the reduced state, which is sensitive to bipartite entanglement.
 A short calculation using~\eqref{eq:normal form} shows that $\tr (\rho_{AB}^{T_B})^3 = p^{-2(a+b+c+g)}$.
 Thus the number of GHZ states contained in a tripartite stabilizer state can be computed as

 In a random stabilizer network, we can upper-bound $S(A)\leq S_{RT}(A)$ etc., and we know from the preceding section that this bound is not too lose.
 The main challenge is to upper-bound the expectation value $\braket{\tr (\Psi_{AB}^{T_B})^3}$, which is a third moment in the \emph{unnormalized} random tensor network state~\eqref{eq:tns}.

-We start with the multiqubit case ($p=2$).
-Only in this case, we can use the recent result that multiqubit stabilizers are projective 3-designs~\cite{zhu2015multiqubit,webb2016clifford}.
-Thus we have that for each vertex tensor
+In general, it is well known that a mixed quantum state $\rho_{AB}$ has bipartite entanglement if $\rho_{AB}^{T_B}$ has negative eigenvalues, hence, moments of $\rho_{AB}^{T_B}$ should contain information about the multipartite entanglement of the global pure state. \footnote{Note that $\tr \rho_{AB}^{T_B} = 1$, and $\tr (\rho_{AB}^{T_B})^2$ is the purity of system $A$, so is an entropic measure.
+The third moment is the smallest moment containing nontrivial information about the multipartite entanglement.} This connection is particularly sharp for stabilizer states through~\cref{eq:ghz no}, but we expect similar calculations to be informative for other ensembles of quantum states.